 Relationship to you: Supervisor Subordinate Co-Worker Other 2.
 Date(s) sexual harassmer nt occurred: Is the sexual harassment continuing?
 Yes No 3.
-Please describe what happened and how it is affecting you and your work.
-Please use additional sheets of paper if necessary and attach any relevant documents or evidence.
-4. Please list the name and information related to yo ation of any wi tnesses or indiv viduals that may have If you have retained legal counsel and would like us to work with them, please provide their contact information.
+Please describe what hap additional sheets of paper • • 4.
+Please list the name and information related to yo nation of any wi itnesses or indi viduals that may have If you have retained legal counsel and would like us to work with them, please provide their contact information.
 I request that St. Thomas Aquinas College investigate this complaint of sexual harassment in a timely manner as outlined in the College's policy, and advise me of the results of the investigation.
 Sig nature: Date: